Amazing customer experience is the single most powerful thing you can do if you want to build a successful online store.

 This can be a simple email exchange with a pdf in it, but it helps them explore the product’s strong features.
 Think of it as onboarding where you’re making sure they see the new purchase in the best way possible and start getting the experience they were looking for buying it.

 Also, you start building a relationship that’s more than a transaction that way.
 You show them you care how they use the product and how happy they are with it.
 The trick is that you don’t speed too far ahead with working for the next order, but rather give them time to experience this one first – you go at their speed.
+If you’re in the business of financial planning, Jerome Myers business coaching program will help you better serve your clients and help you develop the best strategies for sustaining and building your financial advisory business.

 What to do while you wait?
 Analyze your product’s lifecycle and your average customer order frequency.
 Look for the best times to introduce new products and collections based on when people are likely to be in shopping mode again.